MicrosoftDocs/windows-itpro-docs/education/windows/windows-10-pro-to-pro-edu-upgrade.md

 Once you enable the setting to upgrade Windows 10 Pro to Windows 10 Pro Education, the upgrade will begin only after a user signs in to their device.
 The setting applies to the entire organization so you cannot select which users will receive the upgrade.

 **To turn on the automatic upgrade from Windows 10 Pro to Windows 10 Pro Education**
-1. Sign in to Windows Store for Business with your work or school account.
+1. Sign in to [Windows Store for Business](https://businessstore.microsoft.com/en-us/Store/Apps) with your work or school account.

   If this is the first time you're signing into the Store, you'll be prompted to accept the Windows Store for Business Terms of Use.
 2. Go to **Manage > Account information**.
-3. In the **Account information** page, look for the **Upgrade Windows 10 Pro to Windows 10 Pro Education** section and follow the link.
+3. In the **Account information** page, look for the **Automatic Windows 10 Pro Education upgrade** section and follow the link.

   You will see the following page informing you that your school is eligible for a free automatic upgrade from Windows 10 Pro to Windows 10 Pro Education.